 18 January 2013: The fifth hour-long, weekly episode in the first season of America Unearthed hosted by forensic rock authority Scott Wolter, produced by Committee Films, concludes with a dramatic equinox sunset at Oklahoma's Anubis Cave.

 "A Deadly Sacrifice" aired in the series' first season, December 21, 2012 through March 15, 2013, on the H2 History Channel, a US cable network.
-Most of the last half of this broadcast (Dailymotion timecode 22-29 minutes and 34-42½ minutes) was devoted to equinox heliolithic phenomenon we first documented on video in 1984, updated in our Old News DVD in 2005, and online with the video podcast of Martin Brennan's first and only visit to the site and the precise moment of spring equinox 2007 just minutes before sundown.
-The 2012 autumnal equinox H2 cable production featured yet another stunning sunset black-out of a rock easel protrusion whose last glimmer of equinox daylight illuminates a distinctive engraving of the Egyptian jackal deity Anubis.
-This ancient solar construct is the masterpiece of a talented rock artist and seasonal cusp memorializer.
+Most of the last half of this broadcast (Dailymotion timecode 22-29 minutes and 34-42½ minutes) was devoted to equinox heliolithic phenomenon we first documented on video in 1984, updated in our Old News DVD released in 2005, and which we will be refreshing with our HD documentary Sacred EquinoX in production for release later in 2016.
+America Unearthed episode 5 featured yet another stunning sunset black-out on the Anubis Cave's rock easel as the equinox sun set.
+The complex, ancient solar construct that we'll examine in great detail for Sacred EquinoX was the masterpiece of a remarkable rock art and seasonal cusp memorializer or group a millennium or two ago.

 "This incredible story of Mithraism that we just saw play out on the wall, it was amazing.
 And, really, the only reasonable people that could have done this were the Celts, 15 hundred years ago.
 I can't think of any other candidates.
 And, for that reason, this site here should be, I think, designated as a national historic site, and it absolutely changes history in a profound way." --- episode's concluding remarks by Scott Wolter, Minneapolis, MN.